hituro/hituro-makes-macros/date-macro/README.md

     PERIODS:     (obj),    // an object containing the singular and plural names of each time unit
     equal_years: (bool),   // true if there are no leap years in the system
-    BASE_TIME:   (int),    // the base time of the system in seconds since day 1 }
+    BASE_TIME:   (int),    // the base time of the system in seconds since day 1
+    elapsed:     (int),    // the number of seconds betwen BASE_TIME and the current time }
 ```